The Pay and Non-Pay Content of Job Ads: Conclusion

 \section{Conclusion}

 In this paper, we study the pay and non-pay content of job ads.
-Our first set of results is derived from analyzing the texts of a comprehensive database of job ads.
-We find that the texts of these ads specify many job attributes relevant to workers' preferences over alternative employers.
-Almost every job ad mentions at least one of these attributes with an average of 6.6 attributes per ad.
-By considering a wide range of advertised job attributes, our analysis adds to prior work focusing on specific content, such as salary information \citep{batra2023online}, remote work \citep{hansen2023}, or flexible working arrangements \citep{adams2023flexible}.
+Our first set of results follows from extracting a comprehensive set of pay and non-pay attributes from vacancy texts.
+Nearly every job ad mentions at least one such attribute, with an average of seven attributes per ad.
+By considering a broad range of advertised attributes, our analysis expands on prior work focusing on specific job attributes, such as pay information \citep{batra2023online}, remote work \citep{hansen2023}, or flexible work arrangements \citep{adams2023flexible}.

-We also recover workers' valuation for alternative employers using a structural model estimated on matched employer-employee data.
-Our second set of results follows from linking these estimates to the pay and non-pay content of job ads.
-High-pay employers are more likely to advertise aspects of the compensation package, while high-amenity employers more often mention working arrangements, such as contract duration and hours worked, in their postings.
-We confirm using several alternative metrics that the content of job ads has predictive power for workers' valuation of employers above other observable characteristics, such as industries and occupations.
-Taken together, these results suggest that the pay and non-pay content of job vacancies represents one reliable source of information for workers assessing their options in the labor market.
+Our second set of results follows from linking these advertised attributes to the employer posting the ad.
+We use a revealed-preference approach to derive measures of employer quality and find that high-quality employers tend to advertise good attributes, such as more generous pensions, flexible working hours, and permanent and full-time jobs.
+Ad attributes also meaningfully predict employer quality, even controlling for detailed observable characteristics such as industry and occupation.
+In the survey experiment featuring real-work job ads, respondents are significantly more likely to state that they prefer job ads posted by higher-quality employers.
+Taken together, these results indicate that job ads provide reliable signals of employer quality for workers assessing their options in the labor market.

+Our last set of results follows from introducing these advertised attributes in a standard monopsony model where workers value jobs at alternative employers differently.
+We distinguish between advertised and intrinsic job attributes, where intrinsic attributes are those not explicitly mentioned in the ad but valued by workers, and find that the advertised component of non-pay worker utility augments pay differentials, while the intrinsic component represents a compensating differential.
+Our analysis therefore connects the survey-based empirical literature focusing on specific non-pay attributes \citep[e.g.,][]{mas2017valuing,maestas2023value} with the structural labor literature that collapses amenities into a scalar index \citep[e.g.,][]{hall2018wage,morchio2024gender}.